-Ulcerative colitis (UC) can increase the amount of hydrogen sulfide in your digestive system.
-This extra gas can result in more frequent flatulence, but changes to your diet and medications may help.
+Ulcerative colitis may increase the amount of hydrogen sulfide in your digestive system.
+This extra gas can cause more frequent flatulence, but changes to your diet and medications may help.

 Man posing in front of smoke in landscapeShare on Pinterest